connornishijima/Pixie_Chroma/getting_started.md

 Begin by inserting your displays into a breadboard like so:

+### NOTE: Pixie Chroma PCBs will only work when installed right-side-up!
+There is a *small gold arrow* on each PCB that should always point towards the top of your display!

 ![Wiring 1](extras/img/wiring1.jpg)

 Take care to space them so that each LED matrix is equally spaced apart!
 Once the Pixies are laid out, we'll start with power wiring.